 We’re in a harsher economy these days, but we believe every person dealing with credit card debt should request a lower APR.
 The potential savings of a well-worded phone call are worth the effort.

 Follow this guide to prepare yourself for your calls.
+And don’t forget to try ReadyForZero, a free tool for helping you pay off all your debt.

 The more you know, the more power you have to negotiate.
 Know how your APR is calculated (this generally involves reading extremely fine print).
 Often, it’s pegged to the prime rate, plus or minus a percentage.
 Credit card companies don’t always update your APR when the prime rate goes down, so it may be out of date.
 Know what your APR is, what it should be, and what you want to ask for ahead of time.